nguyentanphu/FlirtingApp/readme.md

 - CQRS with Mediator: Commands will write to both SQL Server and MongoDb, Queries will read from MongoDb for optimized performance.
 - 2 DbContext: 1 for Application entities, 1 for IdentityDbContext.
+- Location searching for users and find users based on X distances using mongodb geospatial
 - Jwt Authentication with refresh token.
 - Heavily unit tested with separates test projects.
 - Simple, focus on intention of the code.